 Category: ISO-25010/Security/Confidentiality

-Statement: Access to Production Data MUST be limited to Authenticated Authorised and Audited Business Service Users.
+Statement: Access to Production Data must be limited to authenticated authorised and audited business service userusers.

 Rationale: In depth protection cannot be effective if groups of individuals are permitted to circumvent physical and/or logical controls.

 Details: This includes testers and developers.
-Important: it remains always illegal to access production data for non-disclosed purposes -- even development and quality assurance reasons.
+Important: It remains illegal to access production data for non-disclosed purposes, even development and quality assurance reasons.

 Prompts: See Test Data